Namestnikov scores 2, Senators beat Lightning 4-2

-OTTAWA, Ontario (AP) — Vladislav Namestnikov scored his first two goals for his new team late in the third period to lift the Ottawa Senators to a 4-2 win over the Tampa Bay Lightning on Saturday for their first win of the season.
+OTTAWA, Ontario (AP) — Vladislav Namestnikov got his first two goals for the Ottawa Senators, and helped them get their first win of the season.

+Namestnikov scored twice late in the third period to lift the Senators to a 4-2 win over the Tampa Bay Lightning on Saturday.
+It also gave D.J.
+Smith his first career coaching win.

 Colin White and Jean-Gabriel Pageau also scored as the Senators ended a franchise-worst 0-3-0 start.
 Craig Anderson stopped 19 shots.